rgknp/AIDayLabs/lab02.2-building_bots/3_LUIS.md

 You can find your base URL by logging into www.luis.ai, going to the **Publish** tab, and looking at the **Endpoint** column under **Resources and Keys**.
 The base URL is the portion of the **Endpoint URL** before the subscription ID and other parameters.

-**Hint**: The LUIS App ID will have hyphens in it, and the LUIS key will not.
+**Hint**: The LUIS App ID will have hyphens in it, and the LUIS subscription key will not.

 ### Lab 3.2: Adding LUIS to RootDialog